coopzone-dc/RunCPM/readme.md

 It was also successfully built and ran on the Kindle Keyboard 3G.

 ## Building dependencies

-For the Arduino DUE, support for it needs to be added through the board manager.<br>
+For the Arduino DUE, support for it needs to be added through the board manager.
-For the Teensy follow the instructions from here: https://www.pjrc.com/teensy/td_download.html<br>
-For the ESP32 follow the instructions from here: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/<br>
+For the Teensy follow the instructions from here: https://www.pjrc.com/teensy/td_download.html For the ESP32 follow the instructions from here: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/
-For the STM32 follow the instructions from here: https://github.com/stm32duino/Arduino_Core_STM32<br>
-All boards now use the SdFat library, from here: https://github.com/greiman/SdFat/<br>
-All Arduino libraries can be found here: https://www.arduinolibraries.info/
+For the STM32 follow the instructions from here: https://github.com/stm32duino/Arduino_Core_STM32 All boards now use the SdFat 2.x library, from here: https://github.com/greiman/SdFat/ All Arduino libraries can be found here: https://www.arduinolibraries.info/

+SdFat library change
+If you get a 'File' has no member named 'dirEntry' error, then a modification is needed on the SdFat Library SdFatConfig.h file (line 78 as of version 2.0.2) changing:
+#define SDFAT_FILE_TYPE 3
+to
+#define SDFAT_FILE_TYPE 1
+As file type 1 is required for most of the RunCPM ports.

+To find your libraries folder, open the Preferences in Arduino IDE and look at the Sketchbook location field.

+On Windows systems, SdFatConfig.h will be in Documents\Arduino\libraries\SdFat\src

 ## Teensy 4.1
 Building for the Teensy 4.1 requires using Greiman's SdFat-beta library, as it is not supported (yet) by the regular SdFat.<br>